Key Capabilities

 }

-Every task requires two configuration components: TaskTypeConfig (static settings) and TaskExecutionConfig (runtime inputs).
+Every task requires two configuration objects: TaskTypeConfig (static tool settings) and TaskExecutionConfig (runtime job inputs).
+Here are the most commonly embedded tasks:

 FileModificationTaskExecutionConfigData(